Jatbas/evplatform/README.md

 - **TypeORM**: All database access uses TypeORM with repository and entity patterns.
 Spatial (geo) data is handled via MySQL spatial types.
 - **GraphQL**: In addition to REST, the project supports GraphQL queries and mutations, including nested field resolvers for relations.
 - **Pub/Sub**: In-memory event bus used to decouple actions.
 For example, a `company.created` event can trigger logging and email subscribers independently.
+- **Worker Threads**: The simulation script parser runs in a separate **Node.js worker thread** to offload CPU-heavy string parsing from the main thread This improves responsiveness and showcases advanced usage of Node’s `worker_threads` module in a real-world scenario.
 - **Testing**: Both unit and e2e tests are present.
 Value objects, service logic, and selected endpoints are covered.

 ---